CangyuanLi/floof/README.md

-# floof: simple fuzzymatching / comparison library
+# floof: simple fuzzymatching library
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/floof)

 ## What is it?

-**floof** is a Python package that makes fuzzymatching easy.
+**floof** is a Python package that makes fuzzymatching / record linkage / entity resolution fast and easy.
 Fuzzymatching is a common data task required whenever two strings don't quite exactly match.
-There are many algorithms to calculate string similarity, with dozens of disparate implementations. **floof** aims to collect all of these in an easy-to-use package, and reduce the boilerplate needed to apply these algorithms to your data.
+However, it easy to run into performance problems, especially when datasets are large. **floof** aims to provide two things.
+The first is performance at scale.
+Most of the core logic, from the string similarity implementations to threading, is implemented in Rust.
+This makes **floof** very fast and memory efficient, even compared to other libraries that implement edit distance algorithms in lower-level languages, since they usually do not provide threading support.
+The second is a simple, high-level Python API that provides a suite of different algorithms and makes matching as easy as calling a one-liner.

 # Usage: